emiliospot/footie/README.md

 ## 🏗️ Architecture

-We use a **hybrid approach**:
+We use a **production-grade approach** for sports analytics:

+- **sqlc + pgx** - Type-safe SQL queries (used by betting companies & analytics teams)
+- **golang-migrate** - Version-controlled database migrations
+- **Raw SQL** - Perfect for complex analytics queries (xG, pass accuracy, heat maps)
-- **Repository pattern** for data access abstraction
+- **Repository pattern** - Clean data access abstraction
-- **Use cases** for complex business logic
 - **Clean separation** of concerns
 - **Easy to test** and maintain

-The repository pattern makes it trivial to swap from GORM to sqlx, ent, or any other ORM.
+This stack is the industry standard for high-performance analytics applications.

 For detailed architectural decisions, see [workspace/docs/ARCHITECTURE.md](workspace/docs/ARCHITECTURE.md).